StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_pages/bountyprocess.md

 ## Bounty information request

 Asking for clarification on what is needed to complete the bounty is a good idea.
-You can contact the SDF directly [here](/contact/) to request clarification for what is needed to complete any given bounty successfully.
+You can contact the SDF [here](/contact/) to request clarification for what is needed to complete any given bounty successfully.
 This also helps prevent you from starting a bounty that someone else is already working on.

 ## Bounty approval process